Afghanistan women's national cricket team: Exile

 Concerns regarding the safety of the Afghan women cricketers and development of women's cricket in Afghanistan were raised following the 2021 Taliban offensive and the 15 August 2021 Fall of Kabul.

 As of 31 August 2021, three of the Afghan women's cricket team, Roya Samim and her two sisters, were in exile in Canada.
 Samim said that the team members remaining in Afghanistan were afraid of the Taliban.
 She stated that the International Cricket Council (ICC) had failed to respond to emails calling for help from team members seeking evacuation from Afghanistan, and that the Afghan Cricket Board (ACB) had given no help except to say "Wait".
 The ICC said that it was not aware of having received emails asking for help and that it was closely monitoring the situation.
 According to The Guardian, the ICC was keeping in contact with the ACB in order to avoid acting unilaterally.
 An ACB spokesperson stated that the Taliban appeared to support the continuation of men's cricket.

 One of the team members was threatened by the Taliban after the fall of Kabul with being killed "if [she tried] to play cricket again".
 Another team member, in exile as of 2 September 2021, stated that the ICC "never help" the women's cricket team, "always disappoint" the team and only communicate with the ACB rather than contacting the women's team directly.
 Several of the team members expressed their expectations and hopes for the women's team to reorganise.

 Hamid Shinwari, chief executive officer of the ACB, stated in early September 2021 that he expected the Afghan women's cricket team "to be stopped".
 The Taliban also said that Afghan women would be barred from playing sport.

 However, Afghanistan Cricket Board's chairman Azizullah Fazli clarified later in an Al Jazeera interview that women will be allowed to play cricket and that they would not be stopped.

 As of April 2023, most of the squad had re-united in Australia.
-There has been multiple attempts to form a refugee Afghan women's team.
+There have been multiple attempts to form a refugee Afghan women's team.

 In January 2025, 21 players who were formerly contracted by the ACB played an exhibition match in Australia, using the team name "Afghan Women's XI".